DMChernowitz/StochasticScheduler/readme.md

 - `Resource`
 - `ProbabilityDistribution`.

+The example script `main.py`, and the configuration file `config.py` are in the root directory.

-Let's start with the objects.
+Let's start with `src/Objects.py`.

 ## Objects.py